Municipal, Land Use Planning & Development

 - Recent Developments

-General municipal law covers a wide array of matters which deal with the core powers, duties, responsibilities and liabilities of municipalities.
-Our knowledge of local government jurisdiction, operations, procedure and law is second to none in Ontario.
-We are experts on municipal legislation and have written extensively on the subject.
-A number of our lawyers are former in-house municipal solicitors, senior municipal staff and/or have worked at the former Ontario Ministry of Municipal Affairs and Housing, now two separate ministries.
-This provides an unparalleled depth of knowledge and understanding regarding municipal by-laws, council authority, powers and procedures, elections, the open-meetings rule, the anti-bonusing provision, accessibility, transparency, councillor conduct, self-help remedies and the discretionary enforcement principle.
+Our knowledge of local, regional and provincial government jurisdiction, operations, procedure and law is second to none.
+We are experts on municipal legislation.
+Several of our lawyers are former in-house municipal solicitors, senior municipal staff and/or have worked at the former Ontario Ministry of Municipal Affairs and Housing.
+This provides an unparalleled depth of knowledge of municipal by-laws, council authority, powers and procedures, elections, the open-meetings rule, the anti-bonusing provision, accessibility, transparency, councillor conduct, self-help remedies and the discretionary enforcement principle.

 Contacts